Keeping You Independent

 Our drivers will lower ramps and kneelers, or make other accomodations upon request for easier accessibility.
-You do not need to show a Broome County Handicap Identification Card to have the bus lowered.
+You do not need to show a Broome County Persons with Disabilities Card to have the bus lowered.

 In compliance with the Americans with Disabilities Act, service animals are allowed on buses.
 Service animals must be under control by the person with disabilities at all times, and must not occupy a seat and must either sit on the floor, or on the persons lap.
 B.C.
 Transit staff reserve the right to ask what service the animal performs.
 In addition we have a right to ask the owner to remove the service animal from the bus if 1) the animal is out of control and the animal's owner does not take effective action to control it, or 2) poses a direct threat to the health or safety of others.